Design Handoff 101: How to handoff designs to developers

 But as we all know, those design tools completely changed the way teams collaborate around UI design — including the way design handoff happens.
 We’ve seen this in Zeplin’s own design handoff workflow and among thousands of our users, as those same top design tools help designers generate specs and share designs by simply sending a link.

-However, leaving specs to a design tool and giving developers access to an active design workspace – which is how some teams now do design handoff — actually introduces several new challenges that affect the entire product development process.
+However, leaving specs to a design tool and giving developers access to an active design workspace – which is how some teams now do design handoff and designer-developer collaboration — actually introduces several new challenges that affect the entire product development process.
 Read on to learn why that is, and also get answers to the following questions:

 What is design handoff?